 Sciences Po’s Reims campus is located in a safe neighborhood near the center of town.
 Access to the campus is restricted to the Sciences Po community; a Sciences Po card is required to enter the campus.
 Participants, as well as counselors and the Programme Director, will be housed together five minutes from campus on foot.

 On weekends, students will travel with the group to Paris to visit the capital’s historic sites and explore Sciences Po’s flagship campus.
-They will be accompanied at all times throughout these excursions.

 Behavior and Code of Conduct